 More products contain palm oil

 There are so many examples of this happening to us.
-Here are three that come to mind:
+Here are some that come to mind as listed above:

 - Oreo didn’t used to contain palm oil, and now they do.

-- Peanut M&M’s didn’t used to contain palm oil, and now most do.
+- Peanut M&M’s didn’t used to contain palm oil but now it’s on their labels.

-- The last time I bought Post’s Honeycomb Cereal, it didn’t contain palm oil, and now it does in the form of Vitamin A Palmitate.
+- Post’s HoneyComb Cereal now contains palm oil in the form of Vitamin A Palmitate.

 It took us a long time to figure out some palm ingredients.
 We knew certain foods were causing him to have allergy symptoms but we didn’t know why.